 Lilian Emma Jane Downie MChem, MChemA, CChem, MRSC

-Environmental Health was satisfied that the above named person is employed by the Public Analyst Scientific Services (NI) Ltd fulfils the requirements of the regulations for appointment as Public Analyst.
+Environmental Health is satisfied that the above named person is employed by the Public Analyst Scientific Services (NI) Ltd fulfils the requirements of the regulations for appointment as Public Analyst.

-Proposed by Alderman Smyth Seconded by Councillor Clarke and agreed that that the above Public Analyst be appointed.
+RECOMMENDATION : that the above Public Analyst be appointed.